Zabrimus/jonglisto-ng/README.md

         </custom-pattern>
 </epg-columns>
 ```
 The custom column consists of three parts: header, pattern and output.
 The header is the column header name.
 The pattern is a regular expression which shall be search within the EPG details.
-The output contains the data and format which shall shown in the grid row.
+The output contains the data and format which shall be shown in the grid row.

 ## security (sample can be found in samples/security.ini
 The security configuration can be done in /etc/jonglisto/security.ini.